ryuichiueda/ogm_flow_estimator_static/README.md

 ## launch

 There is no launch files since I have never understood how to write them for ros2_rust packages.
 Instead, I placed a bash script in `launch` directory.
 This script builds and runs `flow_estimator` node.
 Moreover, it plays a bag file which contains messages on `/scan` topic.
-So you type `rviz2` and executes it from another terminal, you can observe messages on the `estimaton_array` topic.
+So as you launch `rviz2` from another terminal, you can observe messages on the `estimaton_array` topic.

 ## References